gbrault/jupytersketcher/README.md

 ## jupytersketcher

 Tool for creating sketches of physics problems in terms of Python code.
-This work is based upon pysketcher originally developped by HLP [see Wikipedia](https://en.wikipedia.org/wiki/Hans_Petter_Langtangen).
+This work is based upon pysketcher originally developped by HPL [see Wikipedia](https://en.wikipedia.org/wiki/Hans_Petter_Langtangen).
 The main goal is to make this work compatible with Jupyter Notebook and Lab.

 ### Install